sgaliamov/ergo-layouts/readme.md

 ```

 Here is the full configuration for [ErgoDox](https://configure.ergodox-ez.com/ergodox-ez/layouts/EWljA/55ADn/0).
-I can not say that I 100% happy wiht the result.
-There are some
+I can not say that I 100% happy with the result.
+There are some ideas that i'd like to try to improve it.

 ## Results